Improved Investigation of Transnational Trafficking

 Transnational Investigative Cooperation

-Human trafficking is often transnational in nature.
+Trafficking in Persons (TIP) is often transnational in nature.
 The strong cross-border dynamics of human trafficking patterns in the ASEAN region require a coordinated, regional criminal justice response to the crime.

 AAPTIP works with the Cambodia National Police, the Thai Department of Special Investigation and Royal Thai Police to support cross-border cooperation.
 This includes facilitating bilateral meetings between these counterparts and support to the development of operating procedures and guidelines on intelligence sharing.